N-plat/documentation/README.md

-# For setting up an ec2 t3.medium machine with Amazon Linux 2 AMI
+# For setting up the browser server on an ec2 t3.medium machine with Amazon Linux 2 AMI

 1) in Route 53, create a record set for the chosen domain name that points to the machine's IP address
 2) ssh to the machine as ec2-user